Starting a new routine in your day can be daunting! Here are some tips for getting young learners started with math journals!

 Finally, when your students have shown a solid understanding, you are ready to let students try out one component of your lesson without you.
 For example you did 3 folds together and they will try the 4th fold without you.
 Then just as they are gluing it down, you will discuss and assess all the steps it took for students to do that one component successfully.
 Showering praise and amazement of course as you walked around to see how they did on their own.

-As we all know, young learners don’t have enough time to practice cutting since the standards have become more difficulty.
+As we all know, young learners don’t have enough time to practice cutting since the standards have become more difficult.
 This is the perfect way to work on the fine motor development students need, while getting in the content they also need.

 Talk about holding scissors, moving scissors, how to turn the paper when cutting.
 Remember to teach dotted lines vs. solid lines. cut vs. fold.
 Always be sure to make extra copies and deliberately model messing up!
 Model how to start over without getting upset, and model how gluing might fix the problem once it goes into the journal.
 Not every mess up needs to be redone.
 Some will work out just fine once things get put onto the journal page.